National Archaeological Museum, Athens: History

-The first national archaeological museum in Greece was established by the governor of Greece Ioannis Kapodistrias in Aigina in 1829.
+The first national archaeological museum in Greece was established by the governor of Greece, Ioannis Kapodistrias, in Aigina in 1829.
 Subsequently, the archaeological collection was relocated to a number of exhibition places until 1858, when an international architectural competition was announced for the location and the architectural design of the new museum.

-The current location was proposed and the construction of the museum's building began in 1866 and was completed in 1889 using funds from the Greek Government, the Greek Archaeological Society and the society of Mycenae.
-Major benefactors were Eleni Tositsa who donated the land for the building of the museum, and Demetrios and Nikolaos Vernardakis from Saint Petersburg who donated a large amount for the completion of the museum.
+The current location was proposed and the construction of the museum's building began in 1866 and was completed in 1889, using funds from the Greek Government, the Greek Archaeological Society and the society of Mycenae.
+Major benefactors were Eleni Tositsa who donated the land for the building of the museum, and Demetrios and Nikolaos Vernardakis from Saint Petersburg, who donated a large amount for the completion of the museum.

 The initial name for the museum was The Central Museum.
-It was renamed to its current name in 1881 by Prime Minister of Greece Charilaos Trikoupis.
-In 1887 the important archaeologist Valerios Stais became the museum's curator.
+It was renamed to its current name in 1881 by the Prime Minister of Greece, Charilaos Trikoupis.
+In 1887, the important archaeologist Valerios Stais became the museum's curator.

-During World War II the museum was closed and the antiquities were sealed in special protective boxes and buried, in order to avoid their destruction and looting.
-In 1945 exhibits were again displayed under the direction of Christos Karouzos and Semni Karouzou.
-The south wing of the museum houses the Epigraphic Museum with the richest collection of inscriptions in the world.
-The inscriptions museum expanded between 1953 and 1960 with the architectural designs of Patroklos Karantinos.
+During World War II, the museum was closed and the antiquities were sealed in special protective boxes and buried, in order to avoid their destruction and looting.
+In 1945, exhibits were again displayed under the direction of Christos Karouzos and Semni Karouzou.
+The south wing of the museum houses the Epigraphical Museum with the richest collection of inscriptions in the world.
+The inscriptions museum expanded between 1953 and 1960, with the architectural designs of Patroklos Karantinos.